services

 In all circumstances, pre-planning including the use of

-Personal Emergency Evacuation Plans (PEEP)
+Personal Emergency Evacuation Plans

 is essential.
 Thought should be given to providing evacuation chairs and nominating colleagues who will